The importance of survival skills in colonial America

 Hardtack

-A favorite survival food of anyone since the dark ages, Hardtack is just a small square of bread that has been baked several times to remove every single drop of moisture.
-The reason it’s been so popular over the ages is because it stays safe to eat for years, and as long as it doesn’t get wet and is kept away from the air, it will last for a journey of any length.
+A favorite survival food of anyone since the Dark Ages, Hardtack is just a small square of bread that has been baked several times to remove every single drop of moisture.
+The reason it’s been so popular over the ages is that it stays safe to eat for years, and as long as it doesn’t get wet and is kept away from the air, it will last for a journey of any length.
 It had to have water or milk dripped on it before it became chewable, but was more often smashed into a powder and used as a thickener for liquid dishes.

 Pemmican

 Considered by many to be the ultimate survival food, Pemmican also happened to be the most traded product with the native Americans who made huge batches of it.
 Pemmican is made by drying strips of bison meat in the sun before grinding them into a powder, the meat is then mixed with rendered fat at a 50/50 ratio and formed into bars to cool down.
-As long as its kept away from the air it will stay good to eat for years, which is very rare for any kind of meat product.
+As long as it’s kept away from the air it will stay good to eat for years, which is very rare for any kind of meat product.

-Apart from this there would be many other foods appearing in the diet of a colonial traveler, a few of the most common are listed below:
+Apart from this, there would be many other foods appearing in the diet of a colonial traveler, a few of the most common are listed below:

 Stock fish